 Club Stores require volume selling, and there are still several design options when contemplating the best way to package your goods while meeting the store guidelines.
 These include PDQ trays, large format trap blister packaging, twin packs, multi-packs, value packs, shrink wrapping, date and lot coding, registered print bundle wrapping, stretch wrapping, clam shell packaging, and more.

 We can manage your club store packaging project full turnkey, supporting front-end package design, all material sourcing, and complete project management.

-Assemblies Unlimited is able to pack anything you require.
+Assemblies Unlimited can pack anything you require.
 We will work alongside you and help you build your packaging specification for your club pack project.
-Thru experience and a sensitivity to deadlines we will guarantee quick turnaround and help you avoid costly packaging mistakes during the packaging phase of your important program.
+Thru experience and sensitivity to deadlines, we will guarantee a quick turnaround and help you avoid costly packaging mistakes during the packaging phase of your important project.

-Club Packs are recognized by a PDQ style corrugated trays which typically have angled sides and an open front for easy access by the shopper.
-These open PDQ trays as they are called, are often direct-printed with customer supplied artwork and then designed with an “auto-bottom” for swift assembly during final phase of case packing.
+Club Packs are recognized by PDQ-style corrugated trays, which typically have angled sides and an open front for easy access by the shopper.
+These open PDQ trays as they are called, are often direct-printed with customer-supplied artwork and then designed with an “auto-bottom” for swift assembly during the final phase of case packing.
 The completed trays are then stacked in an efficient pallet pattern to allow the consumer to “shop” anywhere from 2 to 4 of the sides according to the Club Store packaging specification.

 Assemblies Unlimited can consult with you with proprietary packaging software which uses a 3D model to optimize the pallet cube, so all parties know how many units (Club Packs) will fit on each pallet.
 Truckload quantities can then be calculated, so a marketing manager knows the loaded cost of his deliverables from dock to stock.

 Let Assemblies Unlimited design, source and assemble your next Club Pack for Sams, Costco, or any other Club Store.